HappyMealOfficial/Model-Importer/README.md

 # Model-Importer
-A simple model importer script for roblox
+A simple model importer script for roblox lol, thanks to hazel for inspiration

+# Why have I made it open source?
+Simple, so you can steal it :D

+# Usage
-Usage: https://youtu.be/dggt_2ut-oM (Watch it if you don't know how to use)
+https://youtu.be/dggt_2ut-oM (Watch it if you don't know how to use)

 Code used in the video:
 ```